-- 7.1 Background and Theory - 7.1.1 A standard operating procedure, or SOP, is a set of step-by-step instructions compiled by an organization to help workers carry out routine operations.
+- 7.1.1 A standard operating procedure, or SOP, is a set of step-by-step instructions compiled by an organization to help workers carry out routine operations.
 SOPs aim to achieve efficiency, quality output and uniformity of performance, while reducing miscommunication and failure to comply with industry regulations. - 7.1.2 The standardization of procedures is not a new or novel concept to the breath alcohol world, and dates back centuries.
-The National Safety Council has been issuing recommendations for the standardization of breath testing programs, and much of today's modern programs can trace their standard to these offerings. - 7.2 Objectives, Principles, and Knowledge - 7.2.1 The thorough understanding of the procedure and what each part of the SOP if for is crucial. - 7.2.2 Violations of the SOP will necessitate interpretation of the scientific validity of the results. - 7.2.3 Understanding every aspect of the procedure, and how they work in harmony with each other to produce reliable results is crucial to the discipline.
+The National Safety Council has been issuing recommendations for the standardization of breath testing programs, and much of today's modern programs can trace their standard to these offerings.

+- 7.2.1 The thorough understanding of the procedure and what each part of the SOP if for is crucial. - 7.2.2 Violations of the SOP will necessitate interpretation of the scientific validity of the results. - 7.2.3 Understanding every aspect of the procedure, and how they work in harmony with each other to produce reliable results is crucial to the discipline.

-- 7.3.1 This section is covered in section 1.3 of this training manual. - 7.4 Reading and Practical Exercises - 7.4.1 The Analyst in Training must convey their understanding of the analysis protocol in SOP 6.0 as well as the rules in IDAPA 11.03.01.. - 7.4.2 Analyst in Training must describe how operators and specialist obtain and maintain certification. - 7.4.3 Analyst in Training must detail their approach in determining if a testing protocol is compliant with IDAPA 11.03.01. - 7.4.4 Analyst in Training must describe the proper storage and transportation of instruments and standards.
+- 7.4.1 The Analyst in Training must convey their understanding of the analysis protocol in SOP 6.0 as well as the rules in IDAPA 11.03.01.. - 7.4.2 Analyst in Training must describe how operators and specialist obtain and maintain certification. - 7.4.3 Analyst in Training must detail their approach in determining if a testing protocol is compliant with IDAPA 11.03.01. - 7.4.4 Analyst in Training must describe the proper storage and transportation of instruments and standards. - 7.4.5 Analyst in Training must describe the acceptance criteria for a performance verification and calibration.